De-clutter your kitchen, bathroom and bank account

 For your main current account, there are a few key questions you need to ask yourself

 • Do they offer good incentives, such as a cashback on purchases or rewards for direct debits?

 • How much does it cost each month in fees?

-You may find another provider offers extra that are more useful to you such as travel insurance if you travel regularly or is cheaper on monthly fees.
+You may find another provider that offers extra that are more useful to you such as travel insurance if you travel regularly or is cheaper on monthly fees.

-For your main savings account, check the interest rate, and find out if there are any better rates out there, Money Savings Expert normally has an up to date list of the latest savings rates.
+For your main savings account, check the interest rate, and find out if there are any better rates out there, Money Savings Expert normally has an up-to-date list of the latest savings rates.
 Additionally, do you have any old bank accounts lying dormant?
 Close them down and consolidate any funds into one main account if you no longer need them.

 Blitz your bank statement